hfz1337/Eruditus/README.md

 - Provides a utility for basic encoding schemes
 - Provides a utility for classic ciphers

+### Supported platforms
+As you already read this bot can interact with the CTF platforms, meaning that you can:
+- Submit your flags within the bot
+- Observe the leaderboard
+- Automatically parse challenges from the platform
+- Automatically create team accounts on the platform (or use already existing ones)
+- And many more

+Currently, Eruditus supports these platforms:
+- CTFd
+- rCTF

+_You can check out our [abstract interfaces](eruditus/lib/platforms/abc.py) if you wish to add support for a new platform_

 ## Usage
 Here's a list of the currently supported commands:
 ```